-- Target Detection is only available for certain models. - Target Detection is valid when HDD is installed. - Solution etection, line crossing detection, intrusion detection, and facial detection. - Click 🖾 to start/stop auto-switch.
-The screen will automatically switch to the next one. - Click 🔯 to enter full screen mode. - Double click a camera to view it in single-screen mode.
+- Click do start/stop auto-switch.
+The screen will automatically switch to the next one. - Right click a camera, or click 🔣 to enter full screen mode. - Double click a camera to view it in single-screen mode.
 Double click again to exit single-screen mode. - Change a camera live view screen by dragging it from its screen to the desired screen. - Scroll up/down to turn to previous/next screen. - Position the cursor on a camera to show shortcut menu.